Rules And Information

 -

 The Fox Hollow Cup / Player of the Year competition is the club's version of the PGA Tour's FedEx Cup.
-During each of the 10 Fox Hollow Cup events, players will earn points based on overall net score (no flights).
-The top 40 finishers in each event will earn points, with the overall low net score earning 200 points and decreasing from there in five-point increments (195 for 2nd, 190 for 3rd, etc.).
-In addition, 50 bonus points will be awarded for the Spring handicap, Summer handicap, Fall handicap tournaments, and the Club Championship.
+During each of the seven Fox Hollow Cup events, players will earn points based on overall finish (no flights).
+The top 40 finishers in each event will earn points, with the overall winner earning 200 points and decreasing from there in five-point increments (195 for 2nd, 190 for 3rd, etc.).

 -

-Player of the Year Award: The Player of the Year will be awarded to the member that accumulates the most Fox Hollow Cup points throughout the year.
-Please note that only seven scores (best 7 of 10 scores) will be used for Player of the Year.
-The winner of the Player of the Year will receive a $150 prize and a trophy.
+Player of the Year Award: The Player of the Year will be awarded to the member that wins the Playoff Series competition.
+The winner of the Player of the Year will receive a $50 prize and a trophy.

 Player of the Year Standings can be viewed here: Player of the Year Standings.